aws-samples/fis-template-library/aurora-cluster-failover/README.md

 ## Hypothesis

 High CPU load on an Aurora cluster will cause degraded performance, but a subsequent failover will restore normal operation with minimal disruption to application functionality.
-The system should automatically recover and continue processing requests after the failover completes.
+The system should automatically recover and will continue processing requests after the failover completes.

 ## Prerequisites